David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 - Showing that you don't care or don't like your job.
 If your staff sees that you don't like your job, they won't like their job.
 Your mood affects how they work.
 A bad mood for you will mean a bad mood for your staff.

 - Don't make a fake gesture.
-In my previous job I received an e-mail from the head of my department wishing me a happy birthday.
+In my previous job, I received an e-mail from the head of my department wishing me a happy birthday.
 It's an automated, generic e-mail everyone receives each year.
 Everyone also laughs about it because we know it's not a genuine e-mail.
 If you want to show you wish an employee a happy birthday, tell them in person.

-Personal Experience in Not Being Appreciated
+Personal Experience in Underappreciation and Demotivation

 Even though I was a boss myself at the time, I still liked to be thanked for the work I did.
 However, my boss at the time rarely ever thanked me or said I did a good job.
-Sure, it was on my evaluations, but that was just a once a year thing.
-I felt under-appreciated throughout the year because of that.
+Sure, it was on my evaluations, but that was just a once-a-year thing.
+I felt underappreciated throughout the year because of that.

-I was looking to transfer from my current job to a different job in the same department for personal reasons.
+On another occasion, I was looking to transfer from my current job to a different job in the same department for personal reasons.
 Once my boss heard of this, she basically cut off all training I was due to receive.
 That further pushed me away from that position and I didn't feel motivated to do good work while I was there.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.